10Messiah/Submission/README.md

 ```python
     python tools/rename_split.py
  ```
-   You may get several file folders. '../dataset/training_set_img' and '../dataset/test_set_img' are the file folders that contain images that are used to train and test model for recognizing the abnormal driving events. '../dataset/training_att_set_img' and '../dataset/test_att_set_img' are the file folders for training and testing model to predict the driver attention maps.
+   You may get several file folders. '../dataset/training_set_img' and '../dataset/test_set_img' are the file folders that contain images that are used to train and test models for recognizing the abnormal driving events. '../dataset/training_att_set_img' and '../dataset/test_att_set_img' are the file folders for training and testing models to predict the driver attention maps.

    4. Create the label file. --- Run
 ```python